 Question Two: What Can Acupuncture Do for Little Ones?

-That leads me seamlessly into question two about what types of childhood health concerns acupuncture can help with.
+Now, the question two arises that which childhood health issues can be addressed by acupuncture.
 Here's my "A, B, C's" of acupuncture that I often use to describe its benefits:

 Based on those three categories, we can more clearly see what acupuncture can address.
 For example, health issues that have an immune system component such as allergies, frequent ear infections or colds and flus, and asthma can all be helped by acupuncture.

-Situations where a child may need help regulating their nervous system, like cases of ADHD, colic in babies, or difficulty sleeping can benefit from acupuncture treatments.
+Health issues where children need aid regulating their nervous system such as ADHD, colic in babies, or trouble sleeping are effectively managed by acupuncture.
 Poor circulation or needs that could benefit from improved blood flow - headaches, pain, constipation, eczema are a few - can definitely be helped by acupuncture.

 Care Consideration: Just a reminder that the above information is not a substitute for medical care and is not a substitute for medical advice or recommendations from a healthcare provider.
 This information is not intended to treat, mitigate or cure any disease.
 That said, we encourage you to connect with an Acupuncturist in your community to learn more about this and other Traditional Chinese Medicine options.
 If you’ve got questions about Chinese herbal medicine or getting started with an Acupuncturist, feel free to connect with us on hello@mydaolabs.com.